Gsend/ThresholdPicker/README.md

 # ThresholdPicker
 ## A Tool for Optimizing Model Threshold.
 Model Threshold is for most models set to a default of 0.5.
-In many cases your model performance can be imporved by selecting another threshold.
+In many cases your model performance can be improved by selecting another threshold.
 The Purpose of this project is to provide a tool for optimal Threshold picking.<br>
 *This tool is designed to work only with Binary Classifiers*.<br>